Equality information

 This page provides details and links on a range of equality information that we use when making decisions and which may be useful to other businesses and organisations when developing your own policies and procedures.
 This data also helps us to meet our obligations under the Equality Act 2010.

-Our equality and diversity strategy 2021 to 2023 (PDF File, 1,207kb) outlines how we will continue to deliver accessible and focused services consistently and fairly to all sections of the community we serve.
+Our Equality, Equity, Diversity and Inclusion Strategy 2025 - 2029 outlines how we will continue to deliver accessible and focused services consistently and fairly to all sections of the community we serve.

 Additional equality information